seanmpuckett/XTemplate/README.md

 ---

+## Design Approach

+XTemplate trades speed for runtime size.
+It doesn't cache anything.
+On an ESP32 device, figure about 1ms of processing time per statement or text line with interpolation.
+This is advantageous for devices where an active WiFi stack may be occupying a significant portion of working memory with a large amount of churn as packets come through.
+XTemplate uses barely 3K of RAM in small allocations when processing templates, even several includes deep.
+If you freeze XTemplate into flash, it will have hardly any footprint at all except when you are actively templating something.

+I did test speending up `eval` expression computation by turning it into cached `compile` code blocks with `exec`, but the overhead of calling exec and setting up an environment seems to be greater than just calling `eval` so it's not worth even that bare attempt.
+Any truly effective caching for speed would have to take place with large blocks of code and embedded text, defeating the design goals for XTemplate.

+It may be "slow" but it's asynchronous in millisecond-sized fragments, so it should not introduce substantial lag in everything else your device needs to do, while it's serving pretty HTML to your end-user.

 ## Limitations

 - **Seek required for loops.** `for` and `while` loops rewind the file stream using `seek()`.
 Template files must be on a seekable filesystem.
 Streaming templates over a network or reading from stdin is not supported for templates that contain loops.